exosite-archive/hvac-reference-application/README.md

 ### Git

 Git is required to check out the source code used in this tutorial.
-Git is a source control tool that is widely used in the software industry.
+Git is a source control tool widely used in the software industry.

-To install Git on your computer please visit the link below and follow the instructions.
+To install Git on your computer, please visit the link below and follow the instructions.

 [https://git-scm.com/downloads](https://git-scm.com/downloads)

 ### Python 3

-All code written for the simulator in this tutorial has been written to work with Python 3.
+All code written for the simulator in this tutorial has been written to work with Python 3, which can be downloaded from the [Python website](https://www.python.org/).

 # Getting Started